jhellerstein/hydro/docs/docs/hydro/live-collections/determinism.md

 ```

 ## User-Defined Functions
-Another source of potential non-determinism is user-defined functions, such as those provided to `map` or `filter`.
+Another source of potential non-determinism comes from user-defined functions or closures, such as those provided to `map` or `filter`.
 Hydro allows for arbitrary Rust functions to be called inside these closures, so it is possible to introduce non-determinism that will not be checked by the compiler.

 In general, avoid using APIs like random number generators inside transformation functions unless that non-determinism is explicitly documented somewhere.